sneha44536/Nipha-Virus-Epideiology-Analysis-EDA-2026/README.md

 # Nipah Virus (NiV): Historical Trends & Case Study Analysis 🦠

 ## Project Overview
 This repository contains a comprehensive data analysis of the Nipah Virus, a zoonotic pathogen with high mortality rates.
-The project is divided into two main parts:
+The project is divided into two main parts: where the analysis is done on the two diffrent levels.
 1. *Global Historical Analysis (1998 - 2026):* Visualizing death counts, mortality rates, and transmission sources across different countries.
 2. *Local Case Study (Rajshahi, 2026):* A detailed look at patient demographics, symptom distribution, and recovery status from the latest outbreak data.